UnixWare: Novell (1993–1995)

 In 1994 Novell released UnixWare 1.1, which includes TCP/IP in both the personal and advanced server editions.

 The MOTIF 1.2 runtime libraries are included for COSE compliance.
 NUC (NetWare Unix Client) software is included for integration with Novell NetWare servers.
 The Advanced Merge application is installed on both the server and personal editions to allow running DOS and Windows 3.1 applications.

 Novell later released bug-fix versions 1.1.1, 1.1.2, 1.1.3 and finally 1.1.4 on 19 June 1995.

 UnixWare 2.0, based on the Unix System V release 4.2MP kernel, which added support for multiprocessing, began shipping to OEMs and developers in December 1994, and to the consumer market in March 1995.
 Both the personal and server editions support two processor systems, with the possibility of buying extra Processor Upgrade licenses for the server edition.
 Supported multiprocessor systems include standard Intel MP 1.1 SMP machines and Corollary C-bus systems.
 The system supports NetWare ODI network drivers in an effort to increase the number of supported network interfaces.
 Other new features in the release include a POSIX Threads library in addition to the older UI threads library.

-Before SCO licensed UnixWare in 1995, Novell had also announced a project to create a "SuperNOS" based on NetWare 4.1 and UnixWare 2.0 technologies in the future.
+Before SCO licensed UnixWare in 1995, Novell had also announced a project to create a "SuperNOS" based on NetWare 4.1 and UnixWare 2.0 technologies on top of ChorusOS in the future.
 This never materialized.
 Instead, a NetWare 4.10 server on Linux was offered as Caldera NetWare for Linux for OpenLinux since 1998, and Novell's Open Enterprise Server finally came in 2005.